 Who is PewDiePie?

-PewDiePie is the most subscribed-to person on YouTube; a prominent online personality, streamer, and gamer from Sweden; and an ambassador for G FUEL, The Official Energy Drink of Esports.
+PewDiePie is the most subscribed-to person on YouTube; a prominent online personality, streamer, and gamer from Sweden; and a G FUEL partner.

 What does PewDiePie mean?